The Ultimate Guide to Time Management Skills

 Of course, this is ironic.
 A little like wanting to be better cooks.
 We buy the cooking books, download the recipes, watch the chefs on TV, but when it comes to it, after a long day, we choose to heat something up, rather than cook from scratch.
 The only difference is that whilst home cooked food is lovely, effective time management opens so many more doors.

-They key to improving your time management is about making that critical choice early.
+They key to how to manage time is about making that critical choice early.
 This is the key decision.
-Not what do we want to change in our time management system, but how much we are prepared to go out of our own way, change, unlearn some stuff, and learn some new stuff.
+Not what do we want to change in our time management skills, but how much we are prepared to go out of our own way, change, unlearn some stuff, and learn some new stuff.

 In my experience people become one of 4 learners when they learn time management.
 Their choice is based on a subconscious decision they made a long time before they started the training course.